theresalca/Module-2-draft/docs/week1-exploratory.md

 #### 1. Perform a Single Measurement

 Usually one of the first exploratory steps is to use your equipment to take a single measurement.
 We want to make sure that our measurement (in this case, $$\theta_c$$) will lead to a reasonable value of the calculated quantity we are trying to obtain ($$\mu_s$$).
 We also want to get a sense of the resolution of our measurement device and how that will affect the uncertainty measured in the calculated quantity.
+These steps will guide you through this process:

 + Place the block on the ramp and slowly raise the ramp while keeping an eye on the plane inclination measurement on the phyphox app.
 Record in the spreadsheet the value of the angle you observe just before slipping (in other words, perform a single measurement of $$\theta_c$$).

-+ [Read about resolution uncertainty](uncertainty-introduction#resolution-uncertainty) ($$\approx$$ 5 minutes) first and then record the resolution uncertainty for the critical angle $\delta_\mathrm{res.} \theta_c$$ in your exploratory observations spreadsheet.
++ Read this [overview on uncertainties](uncertainty-introduction#overview) and also [about resolution uncertainty](uncertainty-introduction#resolution-uncertainty) ($$\approx$$ 5 minutes) first and then record the resolution uncertainty for the critical angle $\delta_\mathrm{res.} \theta_c$$ in your exploratory observations spreadsheet.

 | $$\theta_c$$ (degrees) | $$\delta_\mathrm{res.} \theta_c $$ (degrees) |
 |:-----------------------:|:---------------------------------------------:|